WW & 1st Year Humanities Foundations 2024-2025

 Language

-by Aveer Sood
+by Aveer Sood (3rd grade)

 Since 3,000 B.C., language has existed all over the world.
 There are some theories how language started.
 The Sumerians were the first people to start writing.
 English is tied for the second language spoken by most people.
 Languages are cool because nobody actually knows how they started.